 There are two ways to do this.
-The first works if the image is already uploaded online.
+The first works if the image is already online.
 Just right-click on it and select Search Google for image.
-Searching will open a new tab with matching image results from around the web, which can be narrowed down to just results from Facebook by adding site:facebook.com to the end of the search box as seen above.
+Searching will open a new tab with matching image results from around the web.
+You can narrow it down to just results from Facebook by adding site:facebook.com to the end of the search box.

-When the image is on your computer instead of online, you can perform the same function by going to image.google.com, clicking the camera icon, then upload an image and Choose file.
-Note that if you are on mobile, you may need to switch to the desktop version of the site for the option to appear.
+When the image is on your computer instead of online, you can perform the same function by going to image.google.com, clicking the camera icon, then Upload an image and Choose file.
+If you are on mobile, you may need to switch to the desktop version.
 Once the results come up, add site:facebook.com to the end of the search to find any matching Facebook profiles.

 We’ve listed Google here, but most modern search engines can reverse image search.
 Bing is a great alternative, and the Russian search engine Yandex can also work wonders when Google’s image search lets you down.